White House Moves To Save Bees

 The pesticide industry group CropLife America “is hopeful that this level of federal cooperation will help generate practical, science-based solutions for improving pollinator health,” says Jay Vroom, president and CEO of the organization.
 Vroom adds, “Ongoing research and field studies have consistently found no adverse effects on bee colonies when pesticides are applied according to label directions.”

 Some environmental and consumer advocacy groups, however, are pressuring EPA to ban neonicotinoid pesticides because of their potential toxicity to bees.
-The White House announcement “is on the right track, but assessment and habitat building alone won’t save our pollinators,” says Larissa Walker, head of the pollinator campaign at the Center for Food Safety, a public interest advocacy group.
-“We need decisive action on pesticides.”
+The White House announcement “is on the right track,” says Larissa Walker, head of the pollinator campaign at the Center for Food Safety, a public interest advocacy group.
+But “we need decisive action on pesticides.”

 Join the conversation